About Us

 Dr. Curtis Pavey is a pianist, harpsichordist, and educator.
 A performer of works from the 16th through the 21st centuries, he feels equally at home performing or teaching at the piano and the harpsichord.
 He currently serves as Assistant Professor of Piano Pedagogy and Performance at the University of Missouri.

-Manager, Digital Programming
+Coordinator, Digital Programming

 Fanarelia Guerrero headshot